SamuelNeuhaus/Artificial-Intelligence/README.md

       - Project: None

 1. **02/18**
-   - No class meeting scheduled
+   - No class meeting scheduled (but may be scheduled based on request)
    - Due next week:
       - Concept map homework: Chapter 5
       - Quiz: Chapter 5